paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-075-national-trade-data-bank.md

 (12) the President of the Export-Import Bank;

-(13) the President of the Overseas Private Investment Corporation; and
+(13) the Chief Executive Officer of the United States International Development Finance Corporation; and

 (14) such other members as may be appointed by the President from full-time officers or employees of the Federal Government.